Deep-Symmetry/afterglow/README.md

   - [x] Get basic effect working until spatial features are available.
   - [ ] Work both with arbitrary head list, and with spatially mapped origin/density.
   - [ ] Work as single intensity, or spatially mapped hue/saturation patterns.
   - [x] Implement a grand master dimmer in the show which imposes a ceiling on all dimmer cues.
   - [x] Also allow custom sub-master dimmer variables, chained off each other and ultimately the grand master, assigned to cues.
 Each step can scale the output.
   - [x] All dimmer cues are assigned a master chain, defaulting to the grand master if none supplied.
+- [x] Get geometry engine and head-movement cues working.
 - [ ] Add button color method to IEffect so mapped RGB controllers can have animated feedback, e.g. dim version of current effect color if off, bright when on; flash it while ending.
 Update MIDI feedback